DaliaBasa/Active-Directory/ActiveDirectory.md

 ???

 ## Active Directory, Active Directory Domain Services (AD DS)
 #### The Active Directory system can operate in two distinct modes: as Active Directory Lightweight Directory Services (AD LDS) and as Active Directory Domain Services (AD DS).
+The Active Directory system encompasses both AD DS and AD LDS.
 The most significant difference between between AD LDS and AD DS is that AD LDS does not host domain naming contexts.
 A server can host multiple AD LDS DCs.
 Each DC is an independent AD LDS instance, with it's own independent state.
 AD LDS can be run as an operating system DS or as a directory service provided by a standalone application (ADAM).

-Active Directory is a directory service made by Microsoft to give a solution to the IT infrastructure complexity within the growing numbers of users/devices in networks.

 Directory services allows an easy and quick storage, search and managment of resources within a network.
 The Active Directory works in a hierarchical way and allows the arrangement of resources based on DCs (Domain Controllers - databases), it is also a secutiry solution to vast networks.
 Unlike Peer to Peer Network which is used in small networks, Active Directory is a centralised network managment, which uses databases that attain each user/device configuration.